Types of private student loans

 Your school will have to certify your loan amount before it can be disbursed (paid to the school).
 Then you’ll get a Final Disclosure spelling out the details.

-You have the right to cancel your loan as described in the Final Disclosure before it’s disbursed (sent) to your school.
+You have the right to cancel your private student loan as described in the Final Disclosure before it’s disbursed (sent) to your school.

 Learn what happens after your loan is approved